Alix Kates Shulman: Honors

 In 1979 Alix Shulman was awarded a DeWitt Wallace/Reader's Digest Fellowship; in 1982 she was a visiting artist at the American Academy in Rome; in 1983 she received a National Endowment for the Arts Fellowship in fiction; in 1982–1984 she was elected VP of the PEN America Center; in 1998 she was a fellow at the Rockefeller Foundation Center in Bellagio, Italy; in 2000 she received the Woman 2000 Trailblazer Award from the Mayor of Cleveland; in 2001 she was awarded an honorary doctorate from Case Western Reserve University; in 2010 she received the American Jewish Press Association Simon Rockower Award; in 2012 she became a fellow of the New York Institute for the Humanities; in 2016 she was awarded a Patricia & Jerri Magnione Fellowship from The MacDowell Colony; and in 2018 she received a Clara Lemlich award for a lifetime of social activism.

 Personal life

 Shulman was married for a short time to a graduate student in the English department at Columbia.
 In 1959 she married her second husband, Martin Shulman, with whom she had two children.
-Following a divorce in 1989 she married Scott York, with whom she lived until his death in 2014.
+Following their divorce, in 1989 she married Scott York, whom she had first dated when she was in high school, and lived with him until his death in 2014.
 His 2004 traumatic brain injury led her to become an advocate for the elderly and disabled.

-Her son, Theodore Shulman, is a pro-choice activist; he was arrested by the Federal Bureau of Investigation in February 2011, on charges of making interstate threats to anti-abortion advocates.
-On October 3, 2012 he was sentenced by federal judge Paul Crotty to 41 months in prison.
-Her daughter, Polly Shulman, is an author.
+Shulman's daughter, Polly Shulman, is an author.
+Her son, Theodore Shulman, a pro-choice activist, was arrested by the Federal Bureau of Investigation in February 2011, on charges of making interstate threats to anti-abortion advocates.
+In October 2012 he was sentenced by federal judge Paul Crotty to 41 months in prison.